Water Utility Worker - O&M

 - Vision for reading gauges and written instruction

 - Hearing/listening for instructions and warning signals

 - Works primarily outdoors in all weather conditions with exposure to noise, dust, odors, and fumes

-- Some work may be performed in trenches and/or confined spaces
+- Some work may be performed in trenches, confined spaces, and in high traffic areas.

 - Operates equipment and vehicles common to utilities maintenance functions.

 - This position may require the incumbent to occasionally use personal equipment (e.g. vehicle, cell phone, tools, etc.) in the course of their employment.

 The City of Aurora is an equal opportunity employer.
 We are required by state and federal agencies to keep certain statistical records on applicants.
 It will not be used in any way to discriminate against you because of your sex, race, age, sexual orientation, creed, national origin, disability or military status, gender identity, unless related to a bona fide occupational qualification as defined by the Colorado Civil Rights Commission and the Equal Opportunity Commission.

 Despite the changes in Colorado law, the City of Aurora maintains a drug-free workplace.
 A positive test of marijuana is grounds for disqualification and ineligibility for employment with the city for one year or termination once hired.

 Drug Testing, Thorough Criminal Background Check, and Employment References: As a condition of employment, all applicants selected for employment with the City of Aurora must undergo a thorough criminal background check and drug screening.
 Employment references will be conducted on finalists for City of Aurora vacancies.